mtumilowicz/cryptography-math-basics/README.md

             * p | a => every power of a is divisible by p
 * implications: perform efficiently calculations mod (p − 1) in the exponent
     * a^k ≡ a^(l(p-1) + r) ≡ A^r (mod p)
+* bad for primality testing
+    * Carmichael number is a composite number n which satisfies the modular arithmetic congruence relation:
+        ```
+        b^(n-1) ≡ 1 (mod n)
+        ```
+        for all integers b which are relatively prime to n
+    * example: 561
+    * what should be used?
+Miller–Rabin test

 ## Euler's totient function
 * Euler’s phi function = Euler’s totient function